lukewoods876tech/startup/notes.md

 I learned how to deploy the Simon code to a live website.
 I foudn this very interesting and I don't fully understand the deploy script so I would like to go back and learn how to do that better.

+Through the process of building out the HTML structure for MyZoo.click, I gained a much deeper understanding of creating well-organized and semantic web pages.
+I learned how to properly structure a site using essential HTML elements like <header>, <nav>, <main>, and <footer> to improve accessibility and readability.
+Adding navigation links across multiple pages taught me the importance of ensuring seamless connectivity within a website.
+I also explored how to integrate placeholders for future features, like database content, WebSocket updates, and 3rd-party APIs, which showed me how to plan for scalability and interactivity.
+Including images and textual content allowed me to balance visual design with meaningful information, while creating a login placeholder reinforced the need for user-centric design.
+Overall, this exercise helped me see the importance of thoughtful HTML structure in laying the foundation for a functional, interactive, and user-friendly website.

 The part I didn't like was the duplication of the header and footer code.
 This is messy, but it will get cleaned up when I get to React.

 ## CSS